How Fragile is Relation Extraction under Entity Replacements?: Experiments

 \paragraph{Main Results} We evaluate the robustness of the state-of-the-art RE models LUKE \cite{yamada-etal-2020-luke} and IRE \cite{zhou2021improved} under entity replacements.
 Our experimental settings closely follow those of previous work \cite{zhang2017position,zhou2021improved,nan2021uncovering} to ensure a fair comparison.
 We visualize the empirical results in Fig. \ref{fig:replace}.
 We observe that the 30\% - 50\% drops in terms of F1 scores happen on the state-of-the-art RE models after entity replacements.
 These results suggest that there remains a large gap between the current research and the really effective RE models robust to entity replacements.

-We show the F1 scores on \dataname in \Cref{tab:main}.
+We compare the F1 scores on TACRED and \dataname, the challenging RE benchmark produced by our \modelname, in \Cref{tab:main}.
 We can see that the state-of-the-art LUKE has a significant performance drop in our challenging \dataname; there is a 44\% relative decrease (in the models’ F1) in \dataname as compared to their results before entity replacements.

-\paragraph{Case Study} We conduct case studies to empirically examine the effects of our entity replacements of \modelname. \Cref{tab:case} gives a qualitative comparison example between the RE results on Re-TACRED and our \dataname.
+\paragraph{Case Study} We conduct case studies to empirically examine the effects of our entity replacements of \modelname. \Cref{tab:case} gives a qualitative comparison example between the RE results on TACRED and our \dataname.
 The results show that our \modelname misleads the strong RE model LUKE to predict incorrect relations.
 For example, given the TACRED instance ``\textit{Finance Ministry spokesperson Chileshe Kandeta who confirmed this on Sunday said Magande signed a loan agreement of 31 million dollars with the \underline{ADF} for the country 's \uwave{Poverty Reduction Budget Support}.}'', there is no relation between the subject and object existing in the text.
 After the entity replacement, LUKE believes that the relation between them is ``\textit{members}''.

 The entity bias can account for this result, where given only the entity mentions \textit{American Association of University Women} and \textit{Willingboro Chapter}, the RE model returns the relation ``\textit{members}'' without any textual context.
 This implies that the model makes the prediction for the original input relying on the entity mentions, which leads to the wrong RE prediction.
 In our work, we replace the original entities with the new ones that convey the entity bias different from the ground-truth label to test the generalization of RE models under entity bias.